Historic Wells BC

 Places to Stay

-Wells provides cozy hotels, motels and B & B’s for all kind of budgets and tastes.
+Wells provides cozy hotels, motels and B & B’s for all kinds of budgets and tastes.

 There are several campgrounds in the area.

-The place is extremely clean with hot showers and clean bathroom.
+The place is extremely clean with hot showers and clean bathrooms.
 It was a bit pricey, which was to be expected to be so close to Historic Barkerville.

 Cariboo Joy RV park is located close to the award-winning Bear’s Paw Dinner Cafe.
 The Cafe is licensed and offers full meals and free Internet, make sure to stop in.
 Bear Paw’s Cafe is a good source for information about the region, its people and its events.